leanprover-community/mathlib3/docs/extras/tactic_writing.md

 The "followed by" is expressed by the `seq_right` combinator (there is again a monad lurking here), with notation `*>`.
-Parsing a token is introduced by `lean.parser.tk` followed by a string which must be taken from a predetermined list (the initial value of this list seems to be hardwired into Lean source code, in `frontends/lean/token_table.cpp`).
+Parsing a token is introduced by `lean.parser.tk` followed by a string which must be taken from a predetermined list (the initial value of this list can be found in Lean source code, in [frontends/lean/token_table.cpp](https://github.com/leanprover/lean/blob/master/src/frontends/lean/token_table.cpp), elements are added to this list when literals are used in `notation`, `infix`, or `precedence`).
 And then the combination is wrapped into `optional` to make it optional.
 The term `h` we get below has then type `option name` and can be passed as the first argument of `«have»`, which will use it if provided, and otherwise use the name `this`.